Resonant forms at zero for dissipative Anosov flows: Quadratic holomorphic differentials

 Equations in \eqref{eq:recurrence-relation} readily follow by identifying the degree $k$ components. \end{proof}

 We start with the cases $k = \pm 1$ in \eqref{eq:recurrence-relation}.

 \begin{lemma} Restricting to $k = \pm 1$ in \eqref{eq:recurrence-relation}, we get:

 This system of equations has a solution $h_0$, if and only if, $c = 0$ or the winding cycle $[\iota_F \SRB]_{H^2(\mc{M})}$ vanishes.
-These solutions, if they exist, are unique up to adding a constant. \end{lemma} \begin{proof} Note that by conjugating the first equation in \eqref{eq:recurrence-relation-k=+-1}, and adding and subtracting from the second one, we get equations for $\re(h_0)$ and $\im(h_0)$, and $c$ is replaced with $\re(c)$ and $\im(c)$, respectively.
+These solutions, if they exist, are unique up to adding a constant. \end{lemma} \begin{proof} Note that by conjugating the first equation in \eqref{eq:recurrence-relation-k=+-1}, and adding and subtracting from the second one, we get equations for $\re(h_0)$ and $\im(h_0)$, and $c$ is replaced with $\re(c)$ and $\im(c)$, respectively (note that $f$ is real-valued, so $\overline{f_1} = f_{-1}$).
 This argument allows us to assume that $h_0$ and $c$ are real-valued to begin with.

 Since $\eta_-$ is elliptic acting on $H_0 \cong C^\infty(M)$ and mapping to $H_{-1} \cong C^\infty(M, \mc{K}^{-1})$ (by Lemma \ref{lemma:eta-del-bar}), by Fredholm theory and since $(\eta_+)^* = -\eta_-$, if $c \neq 0$ the first equation has a solution if and only if